-The reading component aims to introduce students to a variety of academic texts, reading purposes and strategies.
+The reading component aims to introduce learners to a variety of academic texts, reading purposes and strategies.

-The writing aims to introduce learners to academic conventions as well as a variety of academic writing text types.
-Research classes will further expand on students reading and writing skills in their specific subject area.
+The writing component aims to introduce learners to academic conventions as well as a variety of academic writing text types.
+Research classes will further expand on learners' reading and writing skills in their specific subject area.